WeissDev/health-tracker/readme.md

 ## Features

 This health tracker is a single page web app.
-You can search for any foods or drinks a it will return search results with items and their calories.
+You can search for any foods or drinks and it will return search results with food items and their calories.

 You can then add an items to a collection which automatically adds up all calories.
 Your total calories will be stored locally in your browser and will appear in 2 charts.
 One for daily intake, and one for monthly calorie intake.